microsoft/GlobalSecureAccess-Training/website/docs/Entra Private Access/per-appAccess.md

 sidebar_position: 7
 title: "Provide access to specific apps"
 ---
-Global Secure Access application provides a more detailed ability to manage how the resources are accessed on a per-app basis

-### Known limitations

-- Avoid overlapping app segments between Quick Access and Global Secure Access apps.
-- Tunneling traffic to Private Access destinations by IP address is supported only for IP ranges outside of the end-user device local subnet.
-- At this time, Private Access traffic can only be acquired with the Global Secure Access client.
-Remote networks can't be assigned to the Private access traffic forwarding profile.
+This section covers how to create Enterprise Application to define access to specific applications or resources using Private Access.
+When to use Enterprise Applications to define access:
+* After you have configured the VPN Replacement scenario and want to start [segmenting access](SegmentAccess.md)
+* If you haven't configured VPN Replacement and wish to use Private Access to provide access to specific, known application or resources.

 ## Create a private network connector group

 To configure a Global Secure Access app, you must have a connector group with at least one active private network connector.

-If you don't already have a connector set up, see [Configure connectors](https://microsoft.github.io/GlobalSecureAccess/Pre-requisites/ConnectorPA)
+If you don't already have a connector set up, see [Configure connectors](../Pre-requisites/ConnectorPA.md)

-> [!NOTE]
-> If you've previously installed a connector, reinstall it to get the latest version.
-When upgrading, uninstall the existing connector and delete any related folders.
->
-> The minimum version of connector required for Private Access is **1.5.3417.0**.

 ## Create a Global Secure Access application